bennywee/markr/README.md

 1) Ingest (extract and load) all the XML data into a SQL/NoSQL database (or in a data lake or some other storage).

-2) Have separate logic remove the duplicate rows (and PII information) and write to a relational database - this would be where the aggregate endpoint would query
+2) Have separate logic remove the duplicate rows (and PII information) and write a new table to a relational database.
+The aggregate endpoint would query this new table.

 3) If name and last name columns are necessary, hash the values in the columns and restrict access to the raw data with PII information.

-Pursuing this approach for this POC would involve creating two separate tables, one with the data dump and a second one which contains the clean data without any duplicates.
+Designing the prototype this way would involve creating two separate tables, one with the data dump and a second one which contains the clean data without any duplicates.
 However, this would've been more complicated given the time constraints.

+## Error handling
+The service will reject and return a `400 bad request` if:

+1) The XML data is incorrectly formatted

+2) If any of the data defined in the schema is missing from the XML data

+3) If the obtained or available scores are not integers

 # Real time dashboards
 To support a real live dashboard, it may be faster to query a table which contains the aggregated summary statistics.
-So instead of calling the API to perform the data transformation, have the dashboarding solution perform a SQL query to the aggregate table directly.
-This POC could be extended (or redesigned) to follow the ELT process above where one of the key outputs is a table with aggregated summary statistics.
+Instead of requesting the API to perform the data transformation, the dashboarding solution could perform a SQL query to the aggregate table directly.
+This POC could be extended (or redesigned) to follow the ELT solution described above where one of the key outputs is a table with aggregated summary statistics.
 This assumes that it is faster to query a table than it is for the api to do the aggregate data transformation.
-Further thinking and assumptions are required, such as how often the data aggregation table is produced (in batch, or instantly when there's a change to the raw data table, amongst lots of other considerations).
+Further thinking and assumptions are required, such as how often the data aggregation table is updated (in batch, or instantly when there's a change to the raw data table) amongst lots of other considerations.

-# Areas of improvement
+# Areas of improvement and other considerations
 - SQL connection repeated at each endpoint in `app/main.py` (14-15 and 42-43).
 I did this while developing as it was more important to get the core functionality working.
-It would've be nicer to abstract away the connection in a separate class or module.
+It would've been nicer to abstract away the connection in a separate class or module.
 Unfortunately, I ran out of time to do this!

+- How many requests would this service be taking at once?
+Do we need to consider load balancing and resources required to process these requests?

+- Is there any authentication and security around who can access the service as well as the database?